j64372/canvas_grabber/GeiselGrabber_README.txt

 - This tool does not give access to any course material that user do not have legitimate access to already.
 - Users are responsible for ensuring compliance with their institution’s IT and academic integrity policies.
 - Do not share or redistribute downloaded course materials.
+- No login credentials are stored by this software, and no features included in it allow bypass of credentialed login.

 ## What it does